-It is undeniable that power banks have made our lives easier when it comes to extending the battery life of their portable devices, especially smartphones and tablets.
-However, a very common scenario is when users proceed to charge their cell phones only to find out that the battery of their power banks has drained “ahead of time”.
+It is undeniable that power banks have made our lives easier when it comes to extending the battery life of their portable devices, especially smartphones, and tablets.
+However, a prevalent scenario is when users proceed to charge their cell phones only to find out that the battery of their power banks has drained “ahead of time”.

 Most people have logically deduced that there is a difference between the power bank capacity and the actual power transferred to their cell phones.
 They have also noticed that this capacity is not sufficient to charge their cell phones the number of times they have initially calculated, leaving them disappointed.

-In addition, the batteries of electronic devices are lithium made and operate at 3.7 V, which means that another power conversion takes place, generating even more losses.
+In addition, the batteries of electronic devices are lithium made and they also operate at 3.7 V, which means that another power conversion takes place, generating even more losses.

-Besides, the USB cable also causes power losses by Joule heating, which is due to the internal resistance.
-This is expressed as an efficiency rating, and it is generally between 80% and 90%.
+All these factors are summed up and they are expressed as an efficiency rating, which is generally between 80% and 90%.
 The efficiency rating varies from one power bank to another, although many manufacturers opt not to disclose it to customers.